cirruselli/Data-Centric-Development-Milestone-Project/TESTING.md

 1. As a First Time Visitor, I want to easily understand the main purpose of the site
     i.
 Upon entering the site, users can easily navigate the site through the navigation bar.
     ii.
-On the start/home page there is statistics about how many percent of the offsprings each stallion has.
+On the start/home page there is statistics about how many percent of the offsprings each stallion has. iii.
+When registered and logged in you can add an offspring.

 2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
     i.
 At the top of each page there is a navigation bar, each link describes what page they will end up at.